hardikszaveri/CarPriceRegression/README.md

 <h3>Overview:</h3>
 <p>
 In this application, we will explore a dataset from kaggle.
 The original dataset contained information on 3 million used cars but the provided dataset contains information on 426K cars to ensure speed of processing.
 The goal is to understand what factors make a car more or less expensive.
 As a result of analysis, we  should provide clear recommendations to our client -- a used car dealership -- as to what consumers value in a used car.
-We used standard CRISP-DM framework - a standard industry proess to work through a data problem.
+We used standard CRISP-DM framework - a standard industry process to work through a data problem.
 </p>

 <h3>Repo Structure</h3>